 Manuscripts reporting data from research conducted on humans must include a statement of assurance in the methods section of the manuscript reading that: (1) written informed consent was obtained from each patient included in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a priori approval by the institution's human research committee.

-In appropriate places in the manuscript, please provide the following items:
+For randomized control trials, in appropriate places in the manuscript, please provide the following items:

 - A statement indicating that at least one author had access to all of the data and can vouch for the integrity of the data analyses.